nexendrie/translation/docs/index.md

 $resolver->lang = "en";
 ```

 .
-You can also use EnvironmentLocaleResolver in a similar fashion, the only difference is that the latter uses environment variable TRANSLATOR_LANGUAGE as storage.
+You can also use EnvironmentLocaleResolver in a similar fashion, the only difference is that the latter uses an environment variable as storage (TRANSLATOR_LANGUAGE by default, it is stored in property $varName).

 It is possible to detect language from Accept-Language header with HeaderLocaleResolver.
 There is also SessionLocaleResolver which takes and stores current language in session.
 These 2 resolvers require package nette/http.